robertpiosik/CodeWebChat/README.md

 - Z

 > [!TIP]
-> The browser extension allows you to include websites in context!
+> With the browser extension you can include websites in context!
 Just click the extension's icon in the toolbar and click _Enable for context_.
 The website will appear in the context tree immediately.

 > [!NOTE]
 > Interactions of submitting the message are handled by the [content script](https://github.com/robertpiosik/CodeWebChat/blob/dev/packages/browser/src/content-scripts/send-prompt-content-script/send-prompt-content-script.ts).